 Global Entrepreneur and Founder

-& President of Virgin Group
+& Chairman of Virgin Group

 Sir Richard Branson is founder of the Virgin Group.
 The brand began in 1970 as a mail order record retailer and record label which went on to sign household names from the Sex Pistols to The Rolling Stones.
 Today, Virgin is one of the world’s most irresistible brands and has expanded into diverse sectors such as air and rail travel, leisure and hospitality, telecommunications, health and wellness, and space travel in 50 countries, with revenues of $24B.